Mary Winearls Porter: Personal life

 Mary "Polly" Winearls Porter was born in King's Lynn, Norfolk, London in 1886.
 Born to Robert Percival Porter, an international journalist for The Times, and Alice Hobbins Porter, also a journalist.
 Mary enjoyed the typical childhood of a young girl at that time.
 Her father did not believe in formal education for women but she was taught reading and writing.

 During her teen years, her family had moved to Rome for her father's work and required a long stay in the city due to her mother becoming ill.
 While in Rome Porter began to collect Roman artifacts and developed her interest into ancient Roman architecture and society.
 Porter became increasingly interested in the works of Giacomo Boni, a Roman architect along with archaeologists in Rome.
 However, upon finding out that only few archaeologists could give her accurate information to help identify different kinds of marbles, she decided to tackle this issue herself.
 The guides used by archaeologists at that time differed in knowledge and Porter saw the need to create a book that would become an ultimate guide to the stones of Rome.
 Fuelled by her ambition and enthusiasm of youth Porter began to seriously study marble.
 Teaching herself, Porter developed a rudimentary understanding of the basic of geology and continued to research the various Roman architecture and stones until her family moved back to England.
 Her brothers were impressed with her potential and suggested to their parents that she should be given a formal education; they refused.

 After returning to England, Porter became fascinated by the Corsi collection of antique marbles in the Oxford Museum.
 Here she met Henry Miers, a Professor of Crystallography at the University of Oxford, who was impressed by her frequent visits and passion for crystallography.
 He tasked her with translating the Corsi Collection from Italian to English.
 He introduced Porter to Alfred Tutton who gave her a job in his lab.

 Porter then had to move with her family to the United States then later to Germany following her father's job.
 She worked in museums throughout these years.
 She ended up back in Britain where she stayed, working at Somerville College, Oxford.

 Following her retirement, Porter continued to be active within Somerville, often participating in the college's fundraisers and events.
-Porter passed away in 1980 at 94 years old.
+Porter died in 1980 at 94 years old.